Tate's Hell State Forest

 Florida bought the 202,437-acre property in 1994.
 40 years of private ownership prior to that had seen more than 800 miles of roadways and drainage ditches built on the land to accommodate the commercial interests of a major timber corporation.
 Where previously there had been floodplain forest and swamp, wet prairie and flatwoods, baygall, seepage slope, basin swamp, sandhill, upland hardwood forest, dense titi thickets, pine ridges and scrub, most of the area had been drained and the vegetation converted to a pine monoculture.
 This caused a huge loss of varied habitat and the wildlife that goes with that.
 It also caused major changes in the water flow from the Apalachicola River into Apalachicola Bay (Apalachicola Bay is a Florida State Aquatic Preserve with shellfish propagation and harvesting as its primary designated use - the Apalachicola River is a designated "Outstanding Florida Water," and is managed for the propagation and maintenance of a healthy and well-balanced mix of fish and wildlife, with a side helping of recreation).

-Since the Florida Division of Forestry came into possession of the property, 12 restoration projects have been started (of which 8 are complete as of 2009).
+Since the Florida Division of Forestry came into possession of the property, 12 restoration projects have been started (of which 8 were complete as of 2009 and funds ran short).
 These projects include restoring natural water flow, planting more of the original native plant species and removing or planting over many of the old roadbeds.
 But this only covers about 39,000 acres of the forest and there are many years of work ahead to return Tate's Hell to something approaching its original state.

 Adjoining Tate's Hell State Forest are the New, Crooked and Ochlockonee Rivers.
 The upper bays south of the forest are filled with marshes fed by the waters of Cash Creek, Rake Creek, High Bluff Creek, Juniper Creek, Doyle Creek and Whiskey George Creek.
 There are other creeks that flow through the forest, too, but there are no lakes.
 Some of the old "gravel" pits have filled with water and become ponds and there are a few natural (but shallow) ponds left from the days before the timber company changed things.